 Sensory afferents from trigeminal tissues are critical for both homeostatic function and the perception of pain.
 These functions are disrupted in a number of disease states.
-Using a multi-faceted approach, the Aicher lab is currently investigating the cellular changes in corneal and gingival sensory neurons in models of Dry Eye Disease (DED) and Periodontitis (PD).
+Using a multi-faceted approach, the Aicher lab is currently investigating the cellular changes in corneal sensory neurons in models of Dry Eye Disease (DED).

-By light, confocal and electron microscopy, are there structural and neurochemical changes in the peripheral aspects of the sensory neurons innervating the cornea during DED and gingiva during PD?
+By light, confocal and electron microscopy, are there structural and neurochemical changes in the peripheral aspects of the sensory neurons innervating the cornea during DED?

 Beta-tubulin staining of a whole mount cornea: